vikram-p-velankar/DarkNet-Traffic-Detection-using-PCA/README.md

 Once we received the dataset we shrunk down the dimensions of the dataset to x and y axis and later plotted them against each other to get a proper classification graph.

 The accuracy that our model had was 87%.

+## WORK AS A PART OF SUMMER INTERNSHIP 2022 JUNE AT AVIGNON UNIVERSITY